Elementary School Handbook

 Bus

-Information regarding the establishment of pick-up and drop-off locations is available on the District’s website at https://www.rtsd.org/Page/12245.
+Information regarding the establishment of pick-up and drop-off locations is available on the District’s website at Establishment of Bus Stop Locations - Radnor Township School District (rtsd.org).
 Students may only get on/off their assigned school vehicle at their assigned pick-up and drop-off location.
 Once established, changes to pick-up and drop-off locations will only be made upon approval of the Superintendent or designee.
-Parents/guardians may make such requests to change their child’s transportation arrangements by filling out the appropriate form, which can be found on the District’s website at:
+Parents/guardians may make such requests to change their child’s transportation arrangements by filling out the appropriate form, which can be found on the District’s website at: Establishment of Bus Stop Locations - Radnor Township School District (rtsd.org)

 School Vehicle Conduct

-o Use of electronic devices in a way that is distracting or disruptive to the driver
+- Use of electronic devices in a way that is distracting or disruptive to the driver or

 If a student violates the School Bus Regulations and the situation warrants, the bus driver will submit a Discipline Report on the incident.
 This report will be submitted to the school principal, who will investigate and take appropriate action in dealing with the matter.
-All questions and problems concerning student discipline should be referred to the principal of the appropriate school.
-It should be noted that if a student is to be disciplined for a violation of the rules and regulations more than once, the discipline for each incident will become progressively more severe, depending on the circumstances of each incident.
+All questions and problems concerning student discipline should be referred to the appropriate school's principal.
+It should be noted that if a student is to be disciplined for violating the rules and regulations more than once, the discipline for each incident will become progressively more severe, depending on the circumstances of each incident.

 Video Cameras and Audio Recordings on School Vehicles